GraceAHall/NanoMAP/README.md

 The brief report is the intended output of NanoMAP. <br>
 It is a tab delimited file containing the following information for identified strains:
+* Strain name
+* Filename
-* strain name | filename | sample DNA abundance
+* Sample DNA abundance

 <br>

 **Detailed report**

 NanoMAP is still under development. <br>
-Incorrect results may sometimes occur, due to low quality reads, low quality reference genomes, and database redundancies. <br>It is a good idea to inspect **projectname_detailed.tsv**, or the runtime console output to catch possible errors.
+Incorrect results may sometimes occur, due to low quality reads, low quality reference genomes, and database redundancies. <br>It is a good idea to inspect the detailed report, or the runtime console output, to catch possible errors.

 During runtime, NanoMAP creates a shortlist of candidate strains (strain group) for each true sample strain. <br>
 From this shortlist, the true sample strain is identified. <br>

 The detailed report captures a snapshot of the information NanoMAP used when identifying strains. <br>
 For each shortlist, the following information is recorded:
+* Strain name
+* Filename
+* Strain group
-* Naive sample DNA abundance
+* Naive abundance within group
 * MAPQ=60 read count
 * MAPQ=10 read count
-* MAPQ=3 read count
+* MAPQ=2 read count

-Naive sample DNA abundance is a very rough estimate of abundance.
+Naive abundance is a very rough estimate of abundance within a strain group.

 The MAPQ read counts record the number of reads which map uniquely to that strain's reference genome.<br> MAPQ scores are the basis for identifying strains, and will have informed NanoMAP's decisions.  <br>
-In our experience, a human can often interpret the console information and **projectname_detailed.tsv** better than NanoMAP.
+In our experience, a human can often interpret the console information and **projectname_detailed_report.tsv** better than NanoMAP.